Local authority search explained

 An environmental search covers a host of issues from land contamination, to fracking and flooding.
 However, environmental searches can vary from one provider to another.

-The law society recommends that the buyer should at least run a check to find out if the property stands on contaminated land or is near a landfill or waste sites.
+The Law Society recommends that the buyer should at least run a check to find out if the property stands on contaminated land or is near landfills or waste sites.

 Mining search